guocheng18/BiLSTM-CRF/README.md

 then place `train.txt, dev.txt and test.txt` into the raw folder, note data is supposed to be organized as that one word/tag one line, sentences are sepreated by blankline.

-For Chinese NER dataset, you can access one from <https://github.com/GeneZC/Chinese-NER/tree/master/data>
+For Chinese NER dataset, you can access MSRA from <https://github.com/GeneZC/Chinese-NER/tree/master/data>
-For English NER dataset, you can access one from <https://github.com/davidsbatista/NER-datasets/tree/master/CONLL2003>
+For English NER dataset, you can access CoNLL03 from <https://github.com/davidsbatista/NER-datasets/tree/master/CONLL2003>

 ## Preprocess